 So what about winter bees makes them so important?
 And what makes them different from any other bee?
 According to Remolina and Hughes, winter bees are workers that emerge near the end of the foraging season .
-Rather than living six weeks like most of their summertime sisters, winter bees may live six months, or even longer.
+Rather than living six weeks like most of their summertime sisters, winter workers may live six months, or even longer.
 These are the bees that determine whether our colony will survive the winter.
 And because of that, we beekeepers need to pay them more attention .

 What makes a winter bee special?

 The main difference between a winter bee and any other bee is the presence of enlarged fat bodies in the abdomen.
 According to Rosanna Mattingly in Honey-Maker, “the fat body puts together, stores, and breaks down not only fats but also proteins, carbohydrates, and other molecules.”
 Fat bodies also produce vitellogenin, an amazing substance that allows a nurse bee to secrete brood food even in the absence of fresh pollen.
 Vitellogenin also enhances the immune system and increases lifespan.

 Winter bees spend their lives within the nest where they care for the queen, help the colony with temperature regulation, and raise the brood that will inherit the colony in spring.
 Biologists believe that winter workers evolved as honey bees migrated into colder climates.
 In areas where cool temperatures prevented the year-round collection of pollen, honey bee colonies needed a system that could see them through the shortage.